joshMeise/Calculator/README.md

 To run the VHDL Calculator on the BASYS 3 board, follow these steps:

-1. **Compile the VHDL Code**: Use your preferred VHDL simulation and synthesis tool (such as Xilinx Vivado) to compile the VHDL files and generate the bitstream.
+1. **Compile the VHDL Code**: Use a VHDL simulation and synthesis tool (such as Xilinx Vivado) to compile the VHDL files and generate the bitstream.
 2. **Program the BASYS 3 Board**: Load the generated bitstream onto the BASYS 3 board.
-3. **Connect Serial Interface**: Set up a serial connection to the BASYS 3 board using a terminal program (such as PuTTY or Tera Term).
+3. **Connect Serial Interface**: Set up a serial connection to the BASYS 3 board using a terminal program (such as PuTTY).

 ### Serial Input Format